-- skating (U7 and U9) - skills (U7 and U9)
+- skating (U7 and U9)

+- skills (U7 and U9)

+- checking skills

+- goaltending

 Resources

 The following resources are available to support minor hockey associations and coaches in the design and delivery of programming that meets the needs of young players between the ages of seven and eight years old.
 A wide variety of materials are available for download HERE.